gphanikumar/MaterialsOntologies/doc/ConceptOnto.md

 Eg., CoPa would be a name for the predicate (relationship) that would have **Co**ncept as subject and **Pa**rameter as object.
 Following is a list of relationships that are created in the name space mc: for convenience of relating various categories of concepts in this ontology.

 I recommend that the relationship be mapped to the broadest concept possible.
 This is because, as you would see below, a super class axiom is used pass on the relationship to the concepts that are narrower to the object to which the original relationship is asserted.
-A reasoning engine such as Pellet would then provide the entailments as applicable.
+A reasoning engine such as Hermit would then provide the entailments as applicable.
 The section on transitive relations has examples to explain this better.

 The statements that can be constructed using the triple "subject-predicate-object" with the help of rdfs:label will sound very close to (albeit not perfect) English sentences.